ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 When necessary, it is also possible to enable the internal |ofslib| library ASCII logging mechanism using two different approaches:

 #.
-The simplified ``OFSwitch13Helper::EnableDatapathLogs()`` static method will
+The simplified ``OFSwitch13Helper::EnableDatapathLogs()`` static method
-   dump messages at debug level for all library internal modules into output file (users can set the filename prefix);
+   dumps messages at debug level for all library internal modules into the output file (users can set the filename prefix);

 #.
 The advanced ``ofs::EnableLibraryLog()`` method allow users to define the
-   target log facility (console of file), set the filename, and also customize the logging levels for different library internal modules.
+   target log facility (the console or a file), set the filename, and also customize the logging levels for different library internal modules.

 .. _port-coding: